foundweekends/pamflet/docs/02/b.markdown

 Shaping the Contents Tree
 -------------------------

-As mentioned on the previous page, source filenames determine page ordering of a pamflet.
+As mentioned on the previous page, pages are ordered alphabetically by their source filenames.
 This ordering also affects the *Contents* listing that appears below every page.

 Pamflet uses HTML ordered lists for *Contents*.
 In the default